King Charles in Belfast, queen’s coffin to return to London

 Charles and his wife Camilla, the Queen Consort, got out of their car to greet villagers — waving to the cheering crowd and sometimes using both hands at once to shake the mass of outstretched hands from people including schoolchildren in bright blue uniforms.

-Charles even petted a corgi — famously his late mother’s favorite breed of dog — held up by one person.
+Charles even petted a corgi — famously his late mother’s favorite breed of dog — held up by one person, and some in the crowd chanted “God save the king!”

 “Today means so much to me and my family, just to be present in my home village with my children to witness the arrival of the new king is a truly historic moment for us all,” said Hillsborough resident Robin Campbell, as he waited for the new monarch.